Valley Central School District: Berea Elementary School

+Berea Elementary School (BES) is one of the Valley Central School District’s four elementary schools, serving grades K–5.
+The school is located at 946 State Route 17K in Montgomery, New York.

+History

+Berea Elementary was added by the district in 1969 amid rising elementary enrollment, and the building was dedicated in November of that year.
+The school marked its 50th anniversary during the 2019–2020 school year.

+Campus

+Berea sits along NY-17K; the district’s Central Registration Office and Administration Building are immediately behind the school at 944 State Route 17K.

+Academics and enrollment

+As of the 2023–24 school year, Berea Elementary enrolled approximately 500 students in kindergarten through fifth grade, according to New York State Education Department data.

 East Coldenham Elementary School

+East Coldenham Elementary School (ECES) is one of the Valley Central School District’s four elementary schools, located at 286 State Route 17K in the Town of Newburgh, New York.
+It serves grades K–5; in 2023–24 the school enrolled 312 students, per federal education data.

+The school opened in 1960.
+On November 16, 1989, a severe wind event associated with a small tornado/downburst collapsed a cafeteria wall during lunchtime.
+Roughly 120 students were inside; nine students were killed and eighteen were injured.
+A tenth child died days later in a traffic crash outside the school that officials linked to the disaster’s aftermath.

+In the years after the tragedy, the cafeteria was rebuilt and the campus added a memorial garden and stone monument; the district holds an annual remembrance each November 16 that includes a moment of silence and flags at half-staff.

 Montgomery Elementary School

 Montgomery Elementary School is located on Union Street (NY 211) in the village of Montgomery, New York, United States.
 It educates children from grades kindergarten through 5, most of them residents of the village or nearby sections of the Town of Montgomery.

 It is a Colonial Revival-style brick building dating to the 1920s.
 When it was built it was the school for all ages in the village, but became an elementary school when the district was created in the late 1950s.

 In 2008 it was named a high-performing/gap closing school under the reporting requirements of the No Child Left Behind Act.
 Fifth-graders go on to Valley Central Middle School.

 This school has 1 courtyard and a garden.
 It has 2 playgrounds 1 for grades K-2 and 1 for 3-5.